zjx314159/SARD/README.md

-# STRide: a Framework to Exploit the Structure Information of Shareability Graph in Ridesharing Services
+# StructRide: a Framework to Exploit the Structure Information of Shareability Graph in Ridesharing Services
 ***
-The experiment code of STRide is stored in this repository for reproducing the experimental results.
+The experiment code of StructRide is stored in this repository for reproducing the experimental results.

 ## Brief Introduction
 * `algos`: The entry of the implementation of baseline algorithms and `SARD`.